 Cons:

-- $103-206/1M characters.
-At interactive-entertainment-scale voice volumes, costs become prohibitive for always-on character dialogue
+- $60-120/1M characters at API rates.
+At interactive media volumes, costs become significant for always-on character dialogue

 Best for: Studios already on the OpenAI stack building narrative-driven experiences where single-vendor simplicity outweighs entertainment-specific features.